-Either the UK is shrinking, or families are growing much larger (I doubt it) or are houses getting smaller?
+Either the UK is shrinking, or families are growing much larger (I doubt it) or maybe houses in the UK are getting smaller?
 Do we need more space to live our lives and be happy and content?

-If your average household income won’t stretch to an extension, how on earth can we create more room in our houses and apartments, but for less money?
+If your average household income won’t stretch to an extension, how on earth can we create more room in our house or apartment, but for less money?

 Here is how to make your small house larger, without the use of magic

 It’s a bit of a paradox really isn’t it?

 Not everyone dreams of chocolate box homes like the one in the photo* but nevertheless, we all need a bit of space if we are to live our lives happily, and co exist with other family members or flatmates etc, so how do we do it?

 You do not have to carry out a complete home makeover, nor do you have to pretend that you are some interior designer, these tips just take a bit of effort on your part, but the results will be dramatic!